Texas Mineral Rights Buyout Offer? Exclusive Guide

 Not every landowner should keep their minerals.
 Not every landowner should sell.
 The right answer depends entirely on your situation.

-There is no formula.
-Anyone who tells you “always sell” or “never sell” is giving you advice that serves their agenda, not yours.
-We will show you the full picture: what you own, what it is producing, what it is likely to produce, what the offer reflects, and what you would actually take home after taxes.
+We show you the full picture.
+What you own, what it produces, what it is likely to produce, what the offer reflects, and what you would actually take home after taxes.
 Then you decide.
 The decision is always yours.
-Our job is to make sure you are making it with full information, not the partial picture the buyer presented.
+Our job is to make sure you make it with full information, not the partial picture the buyer presented.

 What Happens After You Sign